vuexp/vuexp/docs/components/action-bar.md

 The `<ActionBar>` component is a NativeScript abstraction for the Android ActionBar, iOS NavigationBar and Web Toolbar.

+This component is a UI component that provides a toolbar at the top of the activity window.

 ## Live Demo

 <DocExampleBox :liveDemoMode="true">